Siege of Khe Sanh

 In March 1968, a combined Marine–Army/ARVN task force launched an overland relief expedition (Operation Pegasus) that eventually broke through to the Marines at Khe Sanh.

-American commanders considered the defense of Khe Sanh a success, but shortly after the siege was lifted, decided to dismantle the base rather than risk similar battles in the future.
+American commanders considered the defense of Khe Sanh a success, but shortly after the siege was lifted, decided to abandon the base rather than risk similar battles in the future.
 On 19 June 1968, the evacuation and destruction of KSCB began.
 Amid heavy shelling, the Marines attempted to salvage what they could before destroying what remained as they were evacuated.
 Minor attacks continued before the base was officially closed on 5 July.
 Marines remained around Hill 689, though, and fighting in the vicinity continued until 11 July until they were finally withdrawn, bringing the battle to a close.

 In the aftermath, the North Vietnamese proclaimed a victory at Khe Sanh, while US forces claimed that they had withdrawn, as the base was no longer required.
 Historians have observed that the Battle of Khe Sanh may have distracted American and South Vietnamese attention from the buildup of Viet Cong (VC) forces in the south before the early 1968 Tet Offensive.
 Nevertheless, the US commander during the battle, General William Westmoreland, maintained that the true intention of Tet was to distract forces from Khe Sanh.